subllings/eurostyle-contonso-ma-unified-data-ai-databricks-fabric/statement/2-eurostyle-contonso-ma-project-backlog.md

 - Manual export/import only → users must download Parquet from DBFS and upload into Fabric.
 - GitHub Actions usable for **static checks only** (no direct deployment).

+---

+## Educational note (BeCode Data Analytics & AI Bootcamp)

+This Business Case is provided solely for educational purposes as part of the BeCode Data Analytics & AI Bootcamp.
+Names, datasets, and scenarios are illustrative for training only and are not production guidance.